 This rate is determined basically the same way as described above, but only using first-time, full-time, degree-seeking undergraduates who were receiving some type of athletic aid.
-The Andrew College completion/graduation rate for athletes, based on the 2005-2008 cohort, is 18%.
+The Andrew College completion/graduation rate for athletes, based on the 2007-2010 cohort is 19%.
 It is important to understand that this cohort represents a very small portion of the entire student body.

+Transfer-Out Rate

-Transfer-Out RateBased on the same 2005-2008 cohort, Andrew College has a transfer out rate of 52%.
+Based on the same 2007-2010 cohort, Andrew College has a transfer out rate of 51%.
+The Transfer-Out Rate is calculated annually Fall semester.